malaman/jQuery-QueryBuilder-react-integration-example/README.md

 Clone repository and open index.html
 ## Explanation
 To pass rules info  from jQuery-QueryBuilder app to React component 'getRules' method of jQuery-QueryBuilder is used.
-To pass rules info from React component to jQuery-QueryBuilder, it is nessesary to reinitialize jQuery-QueryBuilder app (call 'destroy' method of jQuery-QueryBuilder instance and create new instance of jQuery-QueryBuilder app)
+To pass rules info from React component to jQuery-QueryBuilder, 'setRules' method of is used).
 ## License
 MIT